-Continue of autistic people in the Trans community.
+Continued to the form of autistic people in the Trans community.
 When I pushed for my autism diagnosis, I was fairly sure that I would turn out to be Trans but I had chosen to focus on the one thing before pushing for the other healthcare thing because I knew both were difficult in the current system.
 39 Robin